Quick Answer

 Here is why this matters more in 2026 than it did five years ago.
 AI is now handling a growing share of routine, repetitive queries.
 Chatbots answer password resets.
 IVR systems process simple account changes.
 The calls that reach a live agent are harder.
 More complex.
 They require better judgment, deeper product knowledge, and stronger communication skills.

+Companies using AI in their call center operations are raising the skill bar even further.
 That means every agent you lose today is more expensive to replace than ever before.
-The skill bar is higher.
+The Bureau of Labor Statistics Occupational Outlook confirms that the skill bar for customer service representatives continues to rise.
 The training takes longer.
 And the customer experience gap between a tenured agent and a new hire is wider than it has ever been.

 Call Center Turnover Rate Benchmarks for 2026